Test-Time Adaptation for Unsupervised Combinatorial Optimization: Discussion

 \section{Discussion}

 \textbf{Conclusion.} We identified a fundamental incompatibility between generalization-focused unsupervised NCO models and instance-wise optimization and introduced \NAME{}, a model-agnostic test-time adaptation framework that bridges the gap between the two paradigms.
 By viewing instance-wise adaptation from a warm-starting perspective, \NAME{} combines the strengths of both paradigms, leveraging learned hypotheses while enabling effective instance-level refinement.
-Our extensive experiments on classical problems, Minimum Vertex Cover and Maximum Clique, demonstrate that \NAME{} consistently improves solution quality across static, distribution-shifted, and dynamic settings, all while incurring negligible computational overhead compared to standard fine-tuning.
+Our extensive experiments on classical problems, minimum vertex cover, maximum clique, maximum independent set, and max cut, demonstrate that \NAME{} consistently improves solution quality across static, distribution-shifted, and dynamic settings, all while incurring negligible computational overhead compared to standard fine-tuning.
 These results highlight the broad applicability and practical benefits of integrating \NAME{} into unsupervised NCO pipelines.

 \textbf{Limitations and future work.} The reported runtimes could be substantially reduced by enhancing the backbones, EGN and Meta-EGN, through parallelization of the seed dimension, adoption of more sophisticated input feature designs, and more efficient decoding mechanisms.
 Additionally, if batch data is available at test time, curriculum learning~\citep{bengio2009curriculum, lisicki2020evaluating, cl4co} could be incorporated into \NAME{}.
 More advanced instance-specific optimization methods extending PI-GNN~\citep{ichikawa2024controlling, ichikawa2025continuous} may further improve solution quality.
 Exploring training strategies that explicitly promote compatibility with \NAME{} could also potentially accelerate convergence and enable fast transfer across related CO problems.